gfauredev/nixos-config/README.md

 ## NixOS installation instructions

 If you read this, you’ve already done the first step which is downloading this config.

-### *1.* Partition, (encrypt), format disks according to hardware-config templates
+### *1.* Partition, encrypt, format disks (according to partitioning/ templates)

 Use the tools `fdisk` or `cfdisk` to partition and label disks properly.

-Then use `cryptsetup ???` to encrypt the root partition.
+Then use `cryptsetup …` to encrypt the root partition if the choosen filesystem doesn’t support its own encryption.

-Then use `mkfs.fat -F 32 /dev/???` to format `/boot` and `mkfs.btrfs /dev/???` (or `mkfs.bcachefs /dev/???`) to format `/` (the root).
+Then use `mkfs.fat -F 32 /dev/???` to format `/boot` and `mkfs.??? /dev/???` to format `/` (the root).

-Finaly create proper subvolumes with commands `btrfs ???`.

-### *2.* Create `/mnt/etc/nixos/hardware-config.nix` from template with real UUIDs

-Create directory `/mnt/etc/nixos/` and copy proper template to it as `hardware-config.nix`.
+Finaly, depending on the choosen(s) filesystem(s), continue formating with `mkfs.??? /etc/???` or create proper **subvolumes** with filesystem specific commands.

+### *2.* Handle hardware configuration

+Run the command `nixos-generate-config --root /mnt`.

+Then, correct with according to choosen system/partitioning/ template.

-Then fill in the template with actual UUIDs got with `lsblk -o NAME,SIZE,UUID,LABEL`.
+PS : UUIDs can be got with `lsblk -o NAME,SIZE,UUID,LABEL`.

 ### *3.* Install from the Nix Flake

-Use the command `nix ???`.
+Use the command `nixos-install -v --root /mnt --flake '.#HOSTNAME'` to install NixOS from this flake (according you run this command from the same directory as this current file).

+Then to update the system run `sudo nixos-rebuild --flake '.#HOSTNAME' switch`.

 ## Documentation ressources :